Introduction

 B. Stress-relieving qualities

 Reading can be an excellent (and healthy) way to escape the stresses of daily life.
-Reading can reduce stress by up to 68%, according to a 2009 study from the University of Sussex.
+According to a 2009 study from the University of Sussex, reading can reduce stress by up to 68%.
 Another study revealed that reading, rather than taking a stroll, drinking tea or coffee, or playing video games, is a great way to reduce stress.

 III.
 Overcoming Barriers to Reading